Everest Base Camp Trek - 14 Days

 Welcome to Nepal

 Your 14-day Nepal Everest Base Camp Trek officially begins upon your arrival at the Tribhuvan International Airport in Kathmandu.
-Our representatives will meet you at the arrival gates and assist with your transfer to your hotel in the heart of Kathmandu.
+Our representatives will meet you at the arrival gates and assist with the transfer to your hotel in the heart of Kathmandu.
 Upon checking into your hotel, you can explore the vibrant capital of the country and immerse yourself in its incredible atmosphere.
 In the evening, you will meet our company representative for the trek briefing.

 Day 2